christine0000/asteroid-mining-simulation/README.md

 3. Install dependencies using `npm install`.
 4. Follow the start command provided in the respective branch description to run the project.
 5. Ensure proper configuration as mentioned in the important notes for each branch.
-6. Start development and contribute to the project!

 ## Additional Notes
-- Please adhere to the branch-specific guidelines and configurations to ensure smooth development and deployment.
 - Feel free to reach out to project maintainers for any questions or assistance.